Living, Working, Musing & Misadventures in Greece

 I was living near the American Embassy during this period, it was raining, and this song came on the tiny radio that was my only entertainment.
 By the time it ended, I’d been weeping without knowing why.

 While walking alone on Ag.
 Konstantinou a few days later, a car pulled over and a man jumped out and popped open the hood.
-I could see what was coming.
+I knew what was coming.

 Man: Hello, how are you? (as I walk by)